Renewal Community Groups

 In order to tie our community groups to particular sections of our Philadelphia area, we are formally organizing our community groups into parishes (defined areas of congregational care).
 A parish will have a cluster of community groups.
 In doing this, we are encouraging our people to tie themselves to a particular parish.
-As of fall 2009, Renewal will be organized into four parishes: West Philly, Center City, City Line, and Suburbs (north and west of Philadelphia).
+As of Fall 2009, Renewal has been organized into four parishes: West Philly, Center City, City Ave, and Suburbs (north and west of Philadelphia).

 How do Community Groups, Parishes, and Campuses work?

 Each parish will be tied to a particular campus.
-The three parishes in the city (West Philly, Center City, City Line) belong to the Renewal West Philly campus.
-The Suburbs parish will belong to our Plymouth Meeting campus.
+The three parishes in the city (West Philly, Center City, City Ave) belong to the Renewal West Philly campus.
+The Suburbs parish belongs to our Devon campus.
 Therefore, we ask you first to think about which Renewal parish in our Philadelphia region is the best locale where you can live out the gospel in community and mission.
-If you believe you are called to join one of our parishes in the city (West Philly, Center City, City Line), then we ask you to commit to the West Philly campus as we seek to love and serve our city.
-If you believe you can best serve in our growing Suburban parish (Suburbs north and west of the city), we ask you to commit to the launch of our Plymouth Meeting campus.
-For college students, Renewal College Fellowship as a whole will remain based in the West Philly campus, and we ask you to join a community group on your particular campus.
+If you believe you are called to join one of our parishes in the city (West Philly, Center City, City Ave), then we ask you to commit to the West Philly campus as we seek to love and serve our city.
+If you believe you can best serve in our growing Suburban parish (Suburbs north and west of the city), we ask you to commit to the Devon campus.
+For college students, Renewal College Fellowship is split into the two campuses, and we ask you to join a community group on your particular campus.